marcusfrdk/create-app-icon/README.md

 This script uses [Pillow](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) for image manipulation, meaning any image supported by the module is supported in this script.

+\* _remote files are only tested with png and jpg_

 ## How To Use

-Run the following command and replace 'path' with the path to your image (or simply file name).
+Run the following command and replace 'path' with the local file path or a remote url.

 ```bash
 python3 main.py path